MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 ---
-title: Sideload your app
+title: Upload your app
-description: Learn how to upload your custom app in Microsoft Teams. ms.topic: how-to
+description: Learn how to sideload your app in Microsoft Teams. ms.topic: how-to
 author: KirtiPereira
 ms.author: surbhigupta
 ---

-# Sideload your app in Microsoft Teams
+# Upload your app in Microsoft Teams

-You can install Microsoft Teams apps without having to publish to your organization or the Teams store.
-Sideloading makes sense in the following scenarios:
+You can sideload Microsoft Teams apps without having to publish to your organization or the Teams store.
+This makes sense in the following scenarios:

 * You built an app just for yourself (for example, to automate a workflow).
 * You built an app for a small set of users (such as your work group).